 While this form of study (known as sonocytology) is relatively new, the theoretical implications are vast.
 For instance, Dr. Gimzewski hopes to be able to destroy harmful cells by using their own “songs” against them, without damaging any of the surrounding cells.

 Could helpful frequencies, like 528 Hz and the other Solfeggio tones, create positive changes in our cells’ vibrations?

 We’re still just rediscovering the positive effects 528 Hz has on our spiritual, mental, and physical well-being, including DNA repair.
-And you can start harnessing the benefits by listening to 528 Hz music today.
+And you can start manifesting the benefits by simply listening along.